magicsk/Transi/README.md

 ### Future
 - [ ] ŽSR table support if possible
+- [ ] Map direction button
+- [ ] Offline timetables
+- [ ] IDSBK trip planner
+- [ ] Virtual table on swipe gesture for notification and share

+### 1.0.5
+- [x] Material You redesign v3
+- [x] Info in virtual table when there are no departures
+- [x] Share trip or vehicle via button in notifications

 ### 1.0.0
 - [x] Trip planner add time arrival departure switch